Skip to main content

 About This Assessment

-Informed by Maki & Jaff (2024) clinical guidance on menopause cognition and Mosconi neuroimaging research
+Informed by Maki & Jaff (2024) clinical guidance on menopause cognition and Mosconi's neuroimaging research at Weill Cornell

 This is a screening tool, not a diagnosis.
 It does not replace neuropsychological evaluation or clinical assessment.
 If you are concerned about dementia or cognitive decline, please consult a healthcare provider.